 Shawn Weil is a senior executive and principal cognitive scientist at Aptima Inc., a firm that focuses on problems at the nexus of human performance and the data sciences based in Woburn, Massachusetts.
 He holds a doctorate in cognitive/experimental psychology from Ohio State University.

 Josh Wilson is a senior executive with LMI.
-During seven years on active duty as an Army combat engineer, he led units on multiple tours in Iraq.
+He served in the military for seven years on active duty as an Army combat engineer, to include multiple overseas tours.
 He is a graduate of the U.S. Military Academy, West Point, New York, and received a master’s degree in engineering management from the University of Missouri.